LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. method:: define_atBegin(code)

    This method installs code to be invoked at the beginning of each request.
 The code will have access to the ``web_request`` and ``web_response`` objects that will be available during the request proper.
-At-begin code can set response headers and data and complete the request if it chooses, thus fully intercepting the normal request URI file request and processing routines.
+At-begin code can set response headers and data and complete the request if it chooses, thus, fully intercepting the normal request URI file request and processing routines.
    This is the recommended route for applications wanting to provide virtual URLs.
 Once an at-begin is in place it can not be removed.
 Multiple at-begins are supported and are run in the order in which they are installed.

    The object installed as the at-begin code is copied to each request's thread each time.
 This means that a capture's local variables or any object's data members are deeply copied each time.
 The most efficient steps would be to define a method as the at-begin handler and then pass a reference to that method as the at-begin code.
-For example passing ``\foo`` to ``define_atBegin`` would pass the ``foo`` method to ``define_atBegin``.
+For example, passing ``\foo`` to ``define_atBegin`` would pass the ``foo`` method to ``define_atBegin``.
 It would be invoked for each request and utilize the ``web_request`` and ``web_response`` within it.

 .. method:: addAtEnd(code)